 When asked about the newer versions of Yamato, Ogasawara said he enjoyed both 2199 and the live-action Yamato very much, citing their obvious respect for the original material and the opportunity to see it afresh as others see it for the first time.
 He also re-examined the vital point that Yamato rehabilitated the image of anime as being only for children, giving rise to such personally significant works as Mobile Suit Gundam.

 The cover topic for this issue was “Our Dark Heroes,” with profiles of twelve anime, manga, and tokusatsu characters along with some real-world personalities such as sumo and pro wrestlers.
 Among the fantasy candidates were Devilman, Hakkaider, Tiger Mask, and Dessler – evolving from villain to hero is what classifies him as a “dark hero.”
 (On a related note, anime director Rin Taro gave his thoughts on Captain Harlock.)

-The Dessler profile ran four pages and will be translated in a future update.
+The Dessler profile ran four pages and can be read here.

 Order a copy of the magazine from Amazon Japan here.

 Hobby Japan, April 28